JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ### Validated by Comparison

 Very similar to [Validated by Condition](#validated-by-condition) but more dynamic.
-Pass in another object value and determine a comparisson type that is then used on the current value of the monitored member and the value passed as an argument.
-If the comparrison evaluates to be true, the member will be displayed.
+Pass in another object value and determine a comparison type that is then used on the current value of the monitored member and the value passed as an argument.
+If the comparison evaluates to be true, the member will be displayed.

 ```c#